 Making your own reusable tote bag is actually not that hard.
 To tell you the truth, it is perfect sewing project for beginners!

-Use recycled cotton fabric and follow this DIY tote bag tutorial for an easy beginners sewing project.
-Make it eco-friendly and extremely durable so that it lasts a long time.
+Use recycled cotton fabric and follow this DIY tote bag tutorial for an easy beginners sewing project featuring an eco-friendly material, timeless design and extremely durable tote that lasts a long time.

-Customize the design by using exciting patterns, attractive colors and by adding your own DIY embroidery.
+Customize the look by using exciting patterns, attractive colors and by adding your own DIY embroidery.
 As a result, you can easily match it together with your casual styles and chic outfit ideas.

-It’s easy to pair your cute casual outfit with your custom tote bag.
-It’s really fun to learn how to make a simple bag following this custom tote bag tutorial.
+It’s easy to pair your cute casual outfit with a custom tote bag.
+It’s really easy to make a simple bag following this custom tote bag tutorial.
 But, have you realized that not all fabrics are created equal?

 What is tote bag made of?

 Totes serve the purpose as reusable shopping bags.
 The typical tote bag is commonly made of a durable cloth material, thick leather and occasionally vinyl.
 In general, the fabrics are dyed and treated to resist moisture and prevent mold.